 With years of experience of working in a grassroots context, our application and monitoring and evaluation processes are transparent, straightforward and designed to guide and shape project development.
 Partners are required to have transparent bookkeeping systems in place prior to funding and once a partnership is established, regular reporting and site visits ensure that the money continues to be well used.

 For E3, being small is a virtue, enabling us to connect with smaller churches and organisations right at the grassroots.
 We often develop lasting relationships with our partners, some of whom we have partnered with for well over a decade.

 E3 works hard to minimise the running costs of the charity so more of our income can go to the work.
-In 2019, 91.5% of expenditure will be spent on our charitable activities on the ground in Southern Africa.
-We plan to spend only 8.5% of our expenditure on running costs (6.4% on marketing, fundraising and administration and 2.1% on governance costs).
+In 2019, 92.5% of expenditure was spent on our charitable activities on the ground in Southern Africa.
+We spent only 7.5% of our expenditure on running costs (marketing, fundraising, admin and governance costs).

 We minimise our marketing and fundraising costs and focus on email, Facebook and networking so we do not spend money on mass fundraising mailings by post and similar activities adopted by other charities.
 Our Communications and Fundraising Manager is part-time and our active trustees fundraise and build support as volunteers.

 Christ came to proclaim “good news to the poor” – the sick and the suffering, the marginalised, and the oppressed.
 He did this through what he said and through his actions, so that people would experience the power of the living and loving God and experience new life in Him.

 Our name, “E3 Initiative” is inspired by Ephesians 3, which explains how the local church is God’s agent in this work.
 Our three foundational values – Engaging churches, empowering leaders and entrusting the process of transformation – are centred on verse 10 of that chapter: “His intent was that now, through the church, the manifold wisdom of God should be made known…”